 When you shop online, you can double-check that the supplier has had its products tested by an outside lab.
 Any reputable source will have these tests available on its website.

 There is a much more extensive selection of products available in online stores.
 You should be able to find tinctures, creams, balms, oils, waxes, vape liquids, and more when you search online.
 You might only have one or two options available in-store.

 Lastly, products online are usually less expensive than those found in-store.
 Online suppliers can offer you bulk purchase options and discount specials that local stores would have trouble matching.

-If you would prefer to shop locally, we have included a list below of stores in Pennsylvania that may be able to help you with all things CBD.
+If you prefer to shop for CBD locally, we have included a list below of stores in Pennsylvania that may be able to help you with all things CBD.